syber2020/syber2020.github.io/_pages/about.md

 ### News
 * December 2022 : Completed the Graduate Student Teaching Excellence Program (GSTEP) course
-* December 2022 : Syed won the the people's choice award at the [UNT 3MT Thesis Competition](https://tgs.unt.edu/3mt) organized by UNT Toulouse Graduate School
+* December 2022 : Won the the people's choice award at the [UNT 3MT Thesis Competition](https://tgs.unt.edu/3mt) organized by UNT Toulouse Graduate School
-* November 2022 : Syed won second place at the [IEEE Metrocon Poster Competition 2022](https://www.metrocon.org/2022/) organized by Fort Worth Section of IEEE
+* November 2022 : Won second place at the [IEEE Metrocon Poster Competition 2022](https://www.metrocon.org/2022/) organized by Fort Worth Section of IEEE
-* October 2022 : Syed presented his work on ["Trusted AI with BLockchain to Empower Metaverse" at the Mathematical Institute of Serbian Academy of Science and Arts](http://www.mi.sanu.ac.rs/novi_sajt/seminars/programs/seminar24.oct2022.php)
+* October 2022 : Presented work on ["Trusted AI with BLockchain to Empower Metaverse" at the Mathematical Institute of Serbian Academy of Science and Arts](http://www.mi.sanu.ac.rs/novi_sajt/seminars/programs/seminar24.oct2022.php)
-* September 2022 : Syed won the best paper award for his paper titled " Making Smart Contracts Predict and Scale" at the [IEEE International Conference on Blockchain Computing and Applications BCCA2022](http://intelligenttech.org/BCCA2022/)
+* September 2022 : Won the best paper award for the paper titled " Making Smart Contracts Predict and Scale" at the [IEEE International Conference on Blockchain Computing and Applications BCCA2022](http://intelligenttech.org/BCCA2022/)
-* April 2022 : Syed won the best poster layout award at the [UNT Engineering Showcase Research Poster Competition 2022](https://engineering.unt.edu/events/2022/engineering-research-showcase)
+* April 2022 : Won the best poster layout award at the [UNT Engineering Showcase Research Poster Competition 2022](https://engineering.unt.edu/events/2022/engineering-research-showcase)